sagemath/trac_to_gh/Issue 4025.md

 # Issue 4025: Sage 3.1.2.alpha3: benchmark.py runs Maple tests that should be optional

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/4025

 Original creator: mabshoff